 - Customization: The tiles come in a rainbow of colors and can be purchased in multiple colors with varying trim colors.
 You can also incorporate many sports on one system such as basketball with volleyball, Tennis with pickleball, etc… the possibilities are endless.
 To add a little more excitement to your court we can incorporate a favorite logo from just about any team and of course some family initials as well.

 - Portability: A court could be disassembled and re assembled if you need to periodically change from one sport to another and or moved from one house to another.

 - Playability: These tiles do offer a lateral absorption during athletic play making it a safe alternative to a hard surface.
 They have different textures to choose from a rougher finish to a smoother finish.
 Depending on the sport may determine the best fit.

-- They can a little slippery when wet however they dry out very quickly in full sun, but not applicable for the indoor application.
+- They can be a little slippery when wet, however they dry out very quickly in full sun.
+They are not applicable for the indoor application.